 Since your deferred benefits won’t be protected from your employer’s creditors in the case of bankruptcy, it’s important to believe in the long-term success of the company you work for before choosing to participate in the deferred compensation plan.

-How much should I save into my Deferred Compensation Plan?
+How Much Should I Save Into my Deferred Compensation Plan?

 Overfunding your DC plan may lead to unnecessary risks, possible cash flow issues, and a lack of flexibility or control over your taxes in retirement.
-Since you can only modify your contribution amount once a year, it’s a good idea to first consult with your BWM advisor about how to invest your excess savings.
+Since you can only modify your contribution amount once a year, it’s a good idea to first consult with your SPW advisor about how to invest your excess savings.
 On a case-by-case basis, here are key factors we’d consider before telling you how much to save into your DC plan:

-• State of residency – Generally, deferred compensation is taxable in the state where you worked.
+Generally, deferred compensation is taxable in the state where you worked.
 However, if you elected to receive your deferred benefits over a period of ten years or more, then your state tax liability is based on the tax rate of the state you reside in when benefits are received.
 For this reason, if you’re working in a high-income tax state like California or New York, but plan to retire in a state with no income tax (like Florida, Texas, Washington, or Nevada), putting more of your excess savings into a deferred compensation plan may increase your overall tax benefits in the long run.

 After carefully considering each of these factors, we’ll come up with a savings strategy that gives you the best chance to achieve your short and long-term financial goals.